thk-hex/f1-app/backend/README.md

 - `GET /champions`: Get a list of all F1 champions
 - `GET /race-winners/:year`: Get a list of all race winners for a specific year

+## API Documentation

+The API is documented using OpenAPI (Swagger):

+- **Swagger UI**: Access interactive API documentation at `http://localhost:3000/api`
+- **OpenAPI JSON**: Get the OpenAPI specification in JSON format at `http://localhost:3000/api-json`

+You can use the OpenAPI JSON to generate client code for your frontend application.

 ## Implementation Details

 The Champions module implements a caching strategy: